sleepsort/jlearner/README.md

 With the help of this tool, I can become <b>proficient</b> with around 80 new Japanese words in one afternoon.
 Ah, I'm not very quick when learning language, actually.

+Personally I prefer this routine for [Ebbinghaus curve](http://en.wikipedia.org/wiki/Forgetting_curve): do a test on Day 1, then repeat on Day 2, Day 4, Day 7, Day 11, Day 13, Day 14.

 ## Kana learning